mahoney1/test/test2.md

 ### Card Errors / Resolutions

-| Message encountered | Resolution
+| Message/Issue encountered | Resolution
 | :---------------------- | :-----------------------
 | Authorization errors Playground local | See **answer** at https://stackoverflow.com/questions/47617442/authorization-failure-when-creating-new-business-network-in-local-playground
 | Can't export BN card  in Playground | you're using the 'in-browser' connector (not connected to a running Fabric) - you can only export cards for a runtime Fabric environment